-Because of the information available from previously conducted studies and ongoing data collection and monitoring activities, particularly from the Yuba Accord M&E Program addressing physical habitat and the non-ESA fish community in the lower Yuba River downstream of the Englebright Dam, additional field-based data collection is not needed to describe the non-ESA listed fishes in the Yuba River downstream of Englebright Dam for the purpose of assessing potential Project effects and development of protection, mitigation and enhancement (PM&E) measures to be included in a new license for the Project.
+Because of the information available from previously conducted studies and ongoing data collection and monitoring activities, particularly from the Yuba Accord M&E Program addressing physical habitat and the non-ESA fish community in the lower Yuba River downstream of the Englebright Dam, it is anticipated that little, if any, additional field-based data collection will be needed to describe the non-ESA listed fishes in the Yuba River downstream of Englebright Dam for the purpose of assessing potential Project effects and development of protection, mitigation and enhancement (PM&E) measures to be included in a new license for the Project.
 However, compilation of the various data into a single report would be useful.
+For the FERC relicensing process, a report summarizing monitoring and evaluation activities will be prepared by September 2012.